submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ### Step 1: Create release for the `shipyard` project

 Navigate to the [releases](https://github.com/submariner-io/shipyard/releases) page and create the release with the new version.
-This will initiate a job to build the dapper base image.
+This will initiate a job to build the Dapper base image.
 Once successfully completed, the generated image version (`0.5.0`) should be available on Quay here:

 > https://quay.io/repository/submariner/shipyard-dapper-base?tab=tags